Trading Bitcoin at Merrill Edge

 Key takeaways:

-• Merrill Edge does not provide direct Bitcoin or other crypto trading.
+• Merrill Edge does not support direct trading of Bitcoin or other cryptocurrencies.

-• Merrill clients seeking direct trading might want to use Robinhood instead.
+• Merrill clients who want to trade coins directly may want to look at Robinhood instead.

 Cryptocurrencies at Merrill Edge